← Back to wiki

 beveragebeveragepolyphenolslongevity-diet

-Vegetable broth and vegetable juice, supplemented with linseed oil, were used as the caloric source (200–350 calories/day) during the 7-day Fasting Mimicking Diet for multiple sclerosis patients and w
+Vegetable broth and vegetable juice, supplemented with linseed oil, are used as the caloric source (200–350 calories/day) during the 7-day Fasting Mimicking Diet — providing micronutrients and electrolytes while maintaining the fasting-like metabolic state.

 Why It Matters for Longevity